The IAS Electrical Safety Workshop offers two avenues for student participation:

 Winning applicants will hang their posters on the Tuesday morning of the workshop, and present their posters during the Social event that evening.
 Presenting the poster involves standing by the poster during the duration of the social, and maintaining dialogue with conference attendees who view the poster and ask questions.
 Students should follow the template available for their poster.

-Selected students must submit their posters by email to the Student Program Chair no later than February 1, 2022.
+Selected students must submit their posters by email to the Student Program Chair in the following February based on instructions they will receive.
 The ESW Organizing Committee will print and bring the posters to the ESW.

 Suggested Readings for Students